anjanadatafolio/Big-Tech-ESG-Benchmark-FY2025/README.md

 5. 6-page Power BI dashboard
 6. Analyst findings & recommendations

-**Comparability framework:** every metric carries a `comparable` flag (Yes/No/Missing), a `reason`, and a `confidence` rating (High/Medium/Low).
-This framework — not the dashboard — is the real backbone of the project: it's what let questions like "are these renewable claims comparable?" get answered with evidence instead of assumption.
+**Comparability framework:** every metric carries a `comparable` flag (Yes/No/Missing), a `reason`, and a `confidence` rating (High/Medium/Low). **This framework — not the dashboard — is the real backbone of the project**: it's what let questions like "are these renewable claims comparable?" get answered with evidence instead of assumption.

 ## Business Questions